ppy/osu-wiki/wiki/Tournaments/ICC/2021/en.md

 1. Each player must use the `!roll` command once in `#multiplayer` in order to determine the ban and pick order.
    - The winner of the `!roll` gets to decide which player gets to pick and ban first.
    - This rule does not apply in the Group stage lobbies.
-2. Each player is obligated to ban one beatmap from the mappool.
+2. Each player is obligated to ban either one beatmap (in the Round of 16 and the Quarterfinals) or two beatmaps (in the Semifinals and the Finals) from the mappool.
 All banned beatmaps are not allowed to be picked by any player in the match.
    - This rule does not apply in the Group stage lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Group stage lobbies.